glusi/cv-project/README.md

 * Ubuntu Mono

-This is achieved using CNN, implemented with fine tuning on Resnet50.
+This is achieved using CNN, implemented with fine tuning on Resnet50 with imagenet.
 It also uses augmentation, preprocessing and postprocessing for better reslts.

 ## Technologies
 The project is created with: